EshaIsrarX01/EshaIsrarX01/README.md

-- 👋 Hi, I’m @EshaIsrarX01
-- 🌱 I’m currently learning java
-- 💞 It will be an honor for me to collaborate with you
+Hi, I’m @EshaIsrarX01, currently learning java.
+It will be an honor for me to collaborate with you

 <!---